The Spice Train

 • Add bell pepper and pineapple, bring to a boil, cover loosely with a lid and simmer for 10 minutes.

-• Season to taste with a little bit of salt, then sprinkle with lime juice to taste and add peanuts, green onion and cilantro as garnish and serve with rice.
+• Season to taste with a little bit of salt, then sprinkle with lime juice to taste.
+Add peanuts, green onion and cilantro as garnish and serve with rice.

 Notes:

-*I highly recommend to get curry powder and other spices from a dedicated spice shop rather than the grocery store for this recipe.
+*I highly recommend to get curry powder and other spices from a dedicated spice shop rather than the grocery store.
 The quality and freshness of spices makes a huge difference in any dish and that is especially true for curries.

 Nutrition Information (Estimated):